 You can bring your herb garden indoors for the winter, or all year, by planting a windowsill herb garden.
-It's not as easy growing herbs indoors and outside in a garden, but many herb plants grow quite well in containers and require only minimal care.
+It's not as easy growing some herbs indoors as it is outside in a garden, but many herb plants grow quite well in containers and require only minimal care.
 However, there are a couple of extra considerations, when growing them indoors.

 The first is ensuring they get enough sun to grow lush and healthy.

 Secondly, to have enough to really enjoy in your cooking, you'll need large plants and pots, so make sure you have enough space to keep them.
-If you do, you'll be snipping fresh herbs in your kitchen throughout the winter.
+Alternatively, if you don't have a lot of space, look for newer compact varieties, such as dwarf globe basil.
+You'll be snipping fresh herbs in your kitchen throughout the winter.

 Steps to Successfully Grow a Windowsill Herb Garden

 - Make sure you have a sunny windowsill, where your herbs will survive.
 A south or southwest window would be perfect if it gets at least 6 hours of sun per day and is away from drafts.
 If you don't have a reliably sunny window, you will need to provide some type of plant lighting.
 Lack of enough sunshine will leave you with spindly, stressed plants, with little flavor.

 - Purchase some of your favorite small herb plants or seed packets.
 Starting from seed is a less expensive alternative, but they'll require more attention and it will be several months before you can start using them.
 More on that below.

 - If you are starting with plants, get a container that is at least 6-12 inches deep.
 You can plant multiple herbs in a wide or long container or use at least a 6-inch pot for individual plants.

 Seeds won't require a large pot.
 You can start them in any small container and move them into their final pot when they are 2 - 4 inches tall.